appium/appium-mac2-driver/README.md

 The driver operates in scope of [W3C WebDriver protocol](https://www.w3.org/TR/webdriver/) with several custom extensions to cover operating-system specific scenarios.
 The original idea and parts of the source code are borrowed from the Facebook's [WebDriverAgent](https://github.com/facebookarchive/WebDriverAgent) project.

+> **Note**
+>
+> Since version 1.0.0 Mac2 driver has dropped the support of Appium 1, and is only compatible to Appium 2.
+Use the `appium driver install mac2`
+> command to add it to your Appium 2 dist.

 ## Requirements